Cosmos Week

 Key points

-• Focus: Only about 5% of the universe is composed of normal matter that we can directly observe, while the remaining 95% is widely believed to consist of
+• Key detail: Only about 5% of the universe is composed of normal matter that we can directly observe, while the remaining 95% is widely believed to consist of

 Only about 5% of the universe is composed of normal matter that we can directly observe, while the remaining 95% is widely believed to consist of dark matter and dark energy.
-The institutional report frames the development in practical terms and ties it to the broader mission or observing effort.
+The science-journalism coverage adds useful context, while the strongest evidential footing still comes from the underlying data, papers or institutional documentation.

 That matters because cosmology operates at the edge of what current instruments can measure, where systematic errors and model assumptions are never trivial.
 Small discrepancies between independent measurements have historically pointed toward missing physics rather than simple calibration errors, and the ongoing tension in the Hubble constant is a live example of how a persistent disagreement between methods can reshape the theoretical landscape.
 Each new dataset that approaches this territory with independent systematics adds real information to a problem that has resisted easy resolution for more than a decade.
 Kyoung Yeon Kim Only about 5% of the universe is composed of normal matter that we can directly observe, while the remaining 95% is widely believed to consist of dark matter and.
 In a recent study published in the International Journal of Modern Physics D, I proposed that dark matter and dark energy may not correspond to physically existing substances, but.